WAN-Solutions/wan24-Core/src/Wan24-Core/README.md

 disposing
     - Dispose attribute for fields/properties which should be disposed automatic when disposing
+- `CancellationOnDispose` cancels a cancellation token when an object is being disposed (or another given cancellation token ws canceled)
+- `Cancellations` combines multiplecancellation tokens into one
 - Type helper (type loading)
 - Secure byte and char array, which clears its contents when disposing
 - Pool rented array as disposable object (which optionally clears its contents